-Through Waller Independent School District's Child Find procedures, students experiencing difficulties in school may be referred for services in Special Education.
+Through Waller Independent School District's Child Find procedures or the campus' Response to Intervention Team (RTI), students experiencing difficulties in school may be referred for services in Special Education.
 Please contact the Counseling Center for more information.
-Before a student can receive special education and /or related services for the first time, an initial evaluation must be conducted and the evaluation must reflect that the student meets eligibility for special education services.
+Before a student can receive special education and /or related services for the first time, an initial evaluation must be conducted, and the evaluation must reflect that the student meets eligibility for special education services.
 Decisions regarding the provision of special education services are made by an Annual, Review, Dismissal (ARD) Committee.
 A full array of special education services are available to eligible students.
 These services are designed to support the student's efforts in the Least Restrictive Environment.
 If a student is determined to be eligible for services in accordance with the Texas Education Agency guidelines, an Individualized Education Program (IEP) is developed.
+Instructional settings may include (a) general education classroom with designated supports/modifications, (b) general education classroom with support, (c) resource classroom, (d) self-contained classroom or (e) on a separate campus.